Our Impact

 At Brisbane Youth Service we are proud of the positive outcomes we achieve with young people.

-Young people Brisbane Youth Service (BYS) supports come from diverse backgrounds with intersecting, wide-ranging life experiences, and face systemic barriers to addressing their basic needs.
+The young people supported by Brisbane Youth Service (BYS) come from diverse backgrounds.
+They have varied life experiences and face systemic barriers to meeting their basic needs.

 Housing

-• 1 in 2 said their housing was a crisis/serious situation.
+• 1 in 2 said their housing was a crisis or serious situation.

 #1 form of homelessness remains as couch surfing.
 28% of all young people supported.
 57% of young people who were homeless.
 Under 18s were four times more likely to be couch surfing than sleeping rough.